jinx0Raven/Credit-Risk-Management-Database-SQL-Project/README.md

-# Credit Risk Database Project
+Credit Risk Management Database Project

+Overview
-This is a small SQL database I built to explore banking credit risk.
-It contains tables for customers, accounts, loans, payments, credit scores, and risk assessment.
+This project demonstrates how a relational SQL database can be designed and queried to analyze credit risk in a banking environment.
+The database models core banking entities such as customers, accounts, loans, payments, credit scores, and risk assessments, enabling analysis of delinquency, defaults, and customer risk profiles.

-I used sample data from Kaggle to test queries and practice SQL.

-## Tables in the database

-- **Customers**: personal information (name, DOB, contact)
-- **Accounts**: types of accounts and balances
-- **Loans**: loan types, amounts, interest, and status
-- **Payments**: payments made toward loans
-- **Payment_Schedule**: detailed payment tracking
+The focus of the project is on answering real-world credit risk questions using SQL rather than simple data storage.

+Dataset
+Sample banking-style data inspired by public Kaggle credit risk datasets was used to simulate realistic customer, loan, and payment behavior.

+Database Design
+The database is designed with normalized tables and clear relationships that reflect real banking systems:
-- **Loan_Applications**: records of loan requests and their outcomes
+Customers and their accounts
-- **Credit_Scores**: credit scores by date
+Loans linked to accounts
+Payment schedules and actual payments
+Credit scores tracked over time
-- **Risk_Assessment**: manual risk levels for each customer
+Manual risk assessments per customer

-## What you can do

-- Check customers with late payments
-- Calculate total loan amount by status
-- Track improving or declining credit scores
-- Analyze interest earned by loan type
-- Find high-risk customers with active loans
-- Explore payment performance and outstanding balances

-## How to use

-1. Load `database.sql` in MySQL, SQLite, or PostgreSQL.
-2. All tables and sample data are included.
-3. Run queries from `sample_queries.sql` to explore the data.

-## Quick tips

-- Start with the **Data Cleaning & Exploring** section to make sure the data is consistent.
-- Then move to **Quick Data Exploring** for overview stats.
-- Finally, use **Useful Queries** to analyze credit risk trends.
+Business Questions Answered
+Identify customers with late or missed payments Analyze loan exposure by status such as active, late, paid, or defaulted Track changes in customer credit scores over time Identify high-risk customers with active loans
+Measure outstanding balances and payment performance Analyze loan distribution by type and risk level

+Skills Demonstrated
+SQL table design and normalization
+Primary and foreign key relationships
+Complex joins across multiple tables
+Aggregation and grouping for risk analysis
+Data quality checks and validation queries Business-oriented querying for credit risk use cases

+Tools
+SQL (MySQL, PostgreSQL, or SQLite compatible)